Miketti/MyChatApplication/README.md

 Backend:

 - Account creation possible.
 However, email/password change, password recovery or deleting account is not currently possible (because not implemented yet).
-- Logging in with created account possible.
-Logging out might have some issues.
+- Logging in and logging out with created account is possible.

 For testing purposes: If you don't want to create own account, it is possible to sign in with some pre-created accounts.
 The username (email) is: